koinotice/genv/gitbook/core_services.md

 operation:

 * **[Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html)** enables
-  DNS lookups for `harpoon.dev` and your own custom domain.
+  DNS lookups for `.harpoon` and your own custom domain.
 * **[Consul](https://consul.io)** is used for service discovery.
 When you register a service via the
   **[Consul Agent HTTP API](https://www.consul.io/api/agent.html)**, it